noshitsherlock/umbraco-angular/README.md

 The project is all about using umbraco CMS only for content and consuming it from a different site built in what ever technique of choice.
 More than once have I come across the situation where I wan't to (or have to) use a different frontend than the one that comes with umbraco.
 A live example of the project is supporting this underpage, [http://www.elon.se/stockholm](http://www.elon.se/stockholm).

 Below you can read about the following.
-Creating a simple application with angularjs, setting up the application with the UmbracoAngular provider and also i included the entire UmbracoApiController that I use to extract data from umbraco.
-I have based my example on a new umbraco 7.0.4 installation from nuget and installed the umbraco txt starter kit.
+Creating a simple application with angularjs, setting up the application with the UmbracoAngular provider.
+I have based my example on a new umbraco 7.1.4 installation from nuget and installed the umbraco txt starter kit.
+I included the source for my UmbracoApiController if you would like to add it to your existing umbraco project.
+Otherwise you can download this repo [UmbracoNodeApi](https://github.com/noshitsherlock/UmbracoNodeApi).
+It is the full project I created for testing out umbraco-angular and is the quickest way to start out.

 * [AngularJS application setup](#angularjs)
 * [Umbraco application setup](#umbraco)